intershop/intershop-pwa/docs/guides/migrations.md

 B2B users with the permission `APP_B2B_MANAGE_ORDERS` (only available for admin users in ICM 12.1.0 and higher) now see the orders of all users of the company on the My Account order history page.
 They can filter the orders by buyer in order to see, e.g., only their own orders again.

-In preparation of the cXML punchout self service configuration, we switched from a hidden route parameter that conveys the punchout type context information to a URL query parameter (e.g., `?format=cxml`).
+In preparation of the cXML Punchout self service configuration, we switched from a hidden route parameter that conveys the Punchout type context information to a URL query parameter (e.g., `?format=cxml`).
-So customized routing within the punchout area needs to be adapted accordingly.
+So customized routing within the Punchout area needs to be adapted accordingly.

 ## From 5.0 to 5.1